What is CRO?

 What seems to be the main cause of your conversion problems?
 Which factors or features could deliver results faster and have more impact on the user experience?

 Apply changes that influence both day-to-day user experience and customer satisfaction.
 These could include reviews, video tutorials, new designs and images.

 The most common change required for CRO is improved product data.
 Data must be error-free, clear, consistent across all channels and easily accessible for your customers.
 PIM creates a centralized source of truth for your data, ensuring all product descriptions are optimized and your customers are seeing information that translates to sales.

 Run some tests

-Studying the initial results is another ‘first step’: try not to get discouraged, and carry on improving.
-Automated analysis tools such as the Conversion Tracking of Google Ads make it easy to do these tasks and measure different actions on your website or app.
+Continue analyzing and improving regularly.
+Automated analytics tools such as the Conversion Tracking of Google Ads make it easy to do these tasks and measure different actions on your website or app.